 200g tomatoes, roasted over fire

-3 stalks bird’s eye chillies [5g]; de-stemmed and charred (adjust based on your spice threshold)
+3 stalks bird’s eye chillies (or 5g); de-stemmed and charred (adjust based on your threshold for spicy food)

-1. Using an electric blender, finely grind all the ingredients, except beef adding a little water to move the blades.
+1. Using an electric blender, finely grind all the ingredients, except beef, adding a little water to help ease blade movement.

-2. Marinade the beef for at least 10 minutes.
+2. Marinate the beef for at least 10 minutes.

-3. Cook the beef and all its marinade in a pan, until tender and sauce sticks to the meat.
+3. Cook the beef and its marinade in a pan until tender, and the sauce sticks to the meat.

 4. Once cooked and slightly cooled, cut beef into bite-sized slices